Bonsai wire is used to reposition trunks and branches. It allows you to create special shapes and give creative detail.

 Frequently, they are used in combination.

-Speaking of wire, there is a fun page about wire tree sculpture!
+Here is a fun page about wire tree sculpture

 is my free monthly newsletter.
 Subscribe to get current tips, ideas and photos that may not appear on this site.